 Graduate students who do not have adverse credit history may borrow up to the cost of attendance minus any estimated financial assistance the student has been or will be awarded during the period of enrollment.
-Effective July 1, 2013 the interest rate for the Direct Graduate PLUS loan is currently fixed at 6.41%.
-Effective July 1, 2013 all loans approved for academic periods beginning on or after July 1 will be charged a 4.204% origination fee.
+Effective for loans disbursed on or after July 1, 2014 and prior to July 1, 2015 the interest rate for the Direct Graduate PLUS loan is currently fixed at 7.21%.
+Loans disbursed on or after October 1, 2014 and before October 1, 2015 will be charged a 4.292% origination fee.
 This fee will be deducted from the Graduate PLUS loan upon disbursement.

 Rights and Responsibilities of Recipients: